IMG 0723 - Superior Renovations

 What's a feasibility study and do I really need one?

 A feasibility study is a pre-design check that confirms whether your extension idea is buildable, consentable, and within budget — before you commit to full architectural drawings.
 It involves pulling your Auckland Council property file, checking Unitary Plan zone rules and overlays, walking the site, flagging geotech or services issues, and producing a rough cost envelope.
 It costs a few hundred dollars and routinely saves clients tens of thousands by catching problems before design fees get spent.
-We include this in our extension consultation process at no charge.
+We include this in our extension consultation at no charge.

 Can I live in my house during an extension build?